personman/zf-doctrine-audit/docs/quickstart.rst

 Quickstart
 ==========

-This repository creates an auditing database to track your target database changes.

-Auditing is a complex subject.
-I've spent years trying to find an easier answer and by leveraging Object Relational Mapping through Doctrine what we have here is a plugin for new or existing Doctrine Zend Framework projects to implement auditing across a selection of entities or the whole database.

 To see this in action and begin exploring what this repository can do, follow these steps:

 1. Clone the repository outside of a project and cd into the repository directory.